 3D Printer Type: FDM | Materials: PLA, ABS, TPU & PETG | Build Volume: 220 x 220 x 250 mm

 The Original Ender 3 costs under $200 and can put out prints that look better than ones made on a $1,000 printer.
-And the other versions of the Ender 3 (the Pro and V2) cost just a bit more but can print even better models.
+And the other versions of the Ender 3 (the Pro, V2, and S1) cost just a bit more but can print even better models.
+Note: the S1 can print with flexible filament with its direct drive extruder so if you’re looking to print phone cases, this is Ender to get

 But the best part about the Ender 3 (Pro/V2) is its mod-ability.
 While the Ender 3 (Pro/V2) is decently dependable, you can make it even more reliable by adding some of the many available upgrades to the machine.
 For the Ender 3s in my print farm, I’ve added rubber feet, an E3D nozzle (more long-lasting), and a metal extruder, which has improved their consistency drastically.